AppMonsta/slate/source/includes/rankings.md

 ```

 Request aggregated rankings by date and by country.
-This call returns records with ranked app ID's per country and per genre/type (not other meta-data).
+This call returns records with ranked app IDs per country and per genre/category.
 It's ideal if you're only interested in app rank positions.

 <aside class="notice">
-App ID's in the list are sorted according to their rank (from the top to the bottom).
+App IDs in the list are sorted according to their rank (from the top to the bottom).
 First app in the list is the top ranking app.
 </aside>

 ### HTTPS Request